Ronnie Agnew (Chair)

 Ronnie Agnew joined Mississippi Public Broadcasting (MPB) in August 2011 as the agency’s executive director after a career in the newspaper industry spanning nearly three decades.
 At MPB, a state licensee, Agnew has oversight of radio and television programming and the agency’s legislative, education and digital initiatives.

-During his time at MPB, Agnew has successfully overseen the launch of new shows that further the agency’s mission of delivering strong content across all platforms, focusing on issues affecting Mississippi, with an emphasis on early-childhood education, dropout prevent and healthcare.
+During his time at MPB, Agnew has successfully overseen the launch of new shows that further the agency’s mission of delivering strong content across all platforms, focusing on issues affecting Mississippi, with an emphasis on early childhood education, dropout prevention and healthcare.
 Before joining MPB, Agnew served as executive editor of The Clarion-Ledger, the state’s largest newspaper.
 Under his leadership, The Clarion-Ledger won dozens of awards for investigative reporting and was among the Gannett Co.
 Inc.’s most decorated newspapers nationally for coverage of civil rights issues.

 From his long stint in newspapers, Agnew has brought a sense of urgency to MPB that has led to strong legislative support and an aggressive schedule of new initiatives, including more than 20 hours of local radio programming each week, several new television productions and an expanded news department.
 MPB’s education department has broadened its reach as well, implementing Ready To Learn, American Graduate and Between the Lions curricula into school districts throughout Mississippi.